sharils/awesome/readme.md

 ## Markdown

 - [How to write one new line in Bitbucket markdown?](https://stackoverflow.com/questions/22385334/how-to-write-one-new-line-in-bitbucket-markdown "How to write one new line in Bitbucket markdown?") - Add 2 trailing whitespaces to add a newline.

+## SSH

+- [What can I do when my SSH session is stuck?](https://apple.stackexchange.com/questions/35524/what-can-i-do-when-my-ssh-session-is-stuck "What can I do when my SSH session is stuck? - Ask Different") - Type `ENTER`, `~`, `.` to terminate a stuck connection.

 ## TypeScript